Joining the CSA at DeLaney Community Farm

 DeLaney seeks to support local farmers, while making various foods available to shareholders.
 DeLaney shareholders have the option to purchase these partner farmer shares, which are delivered to DeLaney.

-- Eggs from Eastern Plains Natural Food Cooperative: Provided by Dallas Gilbert at Eastern Plains Natural Food Cooperative, membership comes with humanely raised poultry products.
+- Eastern Plains Natural Food Cooperative: Provided by Dallas Gilbert at Eastern Plains Natural Food Cooperative, membership comes with humanely raised poultry products.
 The co-op is a small, family operated enterprise that raises livestock under simple, prairie grown conditions without the use of medications, stimulants or other growth modifying chemicals.
-This partner farmer share is $90.

 - Egg Share (30 shares available), 18 weeks: $100